 Literary agencies

-Agencies take on authors and help them secure a book deal with a publishing company.
-In addition, they negotiate terms and rights and generally manage an author’s career.
-Interning with a literary agency, you might read and comment upon inbound submissions, organize or collect data, and assist with other administrative tasks.
+Agencies represent authors and help them secure book deals with publishing companies.
+They also negotiate terms and rights and generally manage authors’ careers.
+Interning with a literary agency might entail reading and commenting upon inbound submissions, organizing or collecting data, and assisting with other administrative tasks.

 Job search sites

-You can find publishing company internships through job listing sites such as Indeed and LinkedIn as well as on the companies’ websites in the “Careers” section.
-Literary agencies tend to have smaller and more insular environments, and often don’t publicize their internships.
-So, you should not assume an agency doesn’t have an internship program simply because you don’t see one posted on its website.
-The best way to go about finding out if an agency hires interns is to contact its hiring manager, or an agent at the company to inquire about available positions.
-Keep in mind that many positions may be unpaid, but beneficial to developing your hook.
-Some prestigious literary agencies to check out are: Sterling Lord Literistic, Azantian Literary Agency, and The Knight Agency.
+Students can also find publishing internships through job listing sites such as Indeed and LinkedIn, as well as on the companies’ websites in the “Careers” section.
+Literary agencies tend to have smaller, more insular environments and often don’t publicize their internships.
+You should not assume an agency doesn’t have an internship program simply because you don’t see one posted on its website.
+The best way to find out if an agency hires interns is to contact its hiring manager or an agent at the company and inquire about available positions.
+Keep in mind that many positions may be unpaid, but still beneficial to developing your hook.
+Some prestigious literary agencies to check out include: Sterling Lord Literistic, Azantian Literary Agency, and The Knight Agency.

 Journalism

-Many journalism internship opportunities are offered by newspapers and magazines.
-The type of content that interns write ultimately depends on the kind of publication they work for.
+Many newspapers and magazines—both local and national—offer internships for students of various ages.
+The type of content that interns write ultimately depends on the publication they work for, so students should familiarize themselves with a newspaper’s content before applying.
 For example, one intern could be assigned to create quizzes and listicles for teens, while another might report on sports or celebrity gossip.
 When seeking journalism internships, it’s important to consider what kind of pieces you would like to write, and to look for publications that regularly release content of that nature.

 Reaching out to your Network

-The first step to pursuing a journalism internship is to reach out to your network to see if they know anyone who works in the field of journalism.
+The first step to pursuing a journalism internship is to reach out to your network to see if you know anyone who works in the field of journalism, or if you know someone who knows someone who works in the field.
 You should be mindful that your network includes parents and other extended family members, family members’ friends, your own friends, and your friends’ parents.
-It’s possible someone they know can put in a good word with an editor at a local newspaper or publication, and help you to secure an internship that way.
+It’s possible that they can help you to secure an internship by connecting you with an editor at a local newspaper or publication.

 Looking Locally

-As aforementioned, you will have much better results if you seek internships with local newspapers and publications.
-While you may know very little about local publications in your city, let alone how to contact them, a quick Google search goes a long way.
+As with publishing houses, students will likely have greater success seeking internships with local newspapers and publications.
+While you may know very little about local publications in your city—let alone how to contact them—a quick Google search goes a long way.
 All you need to do is Google the name of your town alongside “local publications” or “local/town newspaper.”
-If this tool doesn’t provide the information you need, your best bet is to head down to the library and ask the librarian for the names and websites of any local publications.
-By its very nature, it’s common to not receive a response to cold outreach, particularly as a high school student.
-Be persistent, and send a follow-up a week after you send an initial outreach email if you don’t hear back.
+If this search doesn’t provide the information you need, your best bet is to head to the library and ask the librarian for the names and websites of local publications.
+It’s common for cold outreach to go unanswered, but be persistent, and send a follow-up a week after you send an initial outreach email if you don’t hear back.
 Make sure you emphasize that you don’t expect to be paid and that if an internship isn’t a possibility, ask if you would be able to shadow someone for a few days.

 Cold Emails

-If you’re unsure of how to reach out to local companies, you will first need to start with a simple “cold email.”
-Though there are many example cold emails available online you can use as a reference, you should be able to write your own cold emails from scratch based on who you are trying to intern for.
+If you do not have a personal connection in your network at a local company, you will need to reach out with a simple “cold email.”
+Though there are many example cold emails you can reference online, you should write your own cold emails from scratch based on who you are applying to intern for, keeping in mind that style, diction, and grammar are particularly important in the context of seeking a writing internship.

 Start a Blog or Podcast

-Starting a blog or podcast is a great way to explore your interest in writing and literature outside of school.
-This is also a creative way to explore your passions, while building up impressive experiences to showcase on your resume or activities list.
-You could also write scripts or create ads for companies.
+Starting a blog or podcast is a great way to explore your passions while building up an impressive portfolio of creative or critical material to showcase on your resume or activities list.

-Creating content will not only allow you to showcase your passion for writing, but also allow you to develop new skills.
-Starting a blog or podcast requires determination, ambition, and marketing skills–all qualities that colleges and future employers will like to see.
+Creating content will not only allow you to showcase your passion for writing but also allow you to develop new skills.
+Starting a blog or podcast requires strategic vision, self-discipline, and communication skills—all qualities colleges and future employers look for in applicants.

-The most important thing to remember when it comes to releasing content is to be consistent, and stick to a schedule.
+The most important thing to remember when it comes to releasing content is to be consistent and stick to a manageable schedule that doesn’t conflict with your scholastic and extracurricular commitments.
 Whether you want to post articles every Tuesday, or record a podcast episode every two weeks is up to you!

-If interested in starting a literary or writing-based blog or podcast, here are some content ideas to help you get started:
+If you are interested in starting a literary or writing-based blog or podcast, here are some content ideas to help you get started:

 Literature and History